DroneDB/docs/docs/server.md

 ## STAC Endpoints

 You can access the server's public STAC Catalog from the `/stac` endpoint (e.g. http://localhost:5000/stac ).
-All `public` datasets `public` will be included in the STAC Catalog.
+All **public** datasets will be included in the STAC Catalog.

 Each dataset also exposes a STAC collection at `/orgs/:org/ds/:ds/stac`.